cweagans/composer-patches/docs/usage/configuration.md

 The relevant Composer documentation for this parameter can be found [here](https://getcomposer.org/doc/03-cli.md#composer).

 Some projects require the use of multiple `composer.json` files (along with their respective `composer.lock` and `patches.lock.json`).
 Composer Patches will create a different `patches.lock.json` file in the event that this environment variable is set.
 In the example above, `composer-123-patches.lock.json` would be the lock file that is used for patches.

+The lockfile does not follow the `COMPOSER` value when `patches-lock-file` is defined.